JeaneC/ionic6a/README.md

 Mobile App Documentation Will Go Here

-This is ionic6 v2.0.
+This is the ionic6 mobile App for iOS

 This will remain a private repository for the security of ionic6.

 The App Requires a login to access any part of the database, everyone with an ionic6 email should have their own pass.
+It is their ionic6 email and then it is followed by the password: ionic6

 This is a guest account login: